Over 665 million animals are killed in Canada every year for food.

 According to Lesli Bisgould, lawyer and one of the authors of the report, “When we cram so many animals into smaller and smaller spaces, when we treat them in ways that deny even the most basic life requirements, and when we pretend that living animals are just cogs in the wheel of production, can we really be surprised when they start to get sick?”
 Bisgould adds, “It is surprising enough that these atrocious practices occur, but it might shock some people to learn that the law allows and even facilitates them.”

-Stephanie Brown, Animal Alliance’s Farm Animal Co-ordinator points out, “In the agricultural context, where some amount of beating, mutilation, intensive confinement, sickness, injury, fatigue, pain, fear and suffering are both predicted and permitted, where the premature death of many animals is expected, even the few regulations that specifically purport to address animal welfare cannot reasonably be expected to be broadly interpreted or enforced in their favour.
+Stephanie Brown, Animal Alliance’s farm animal expert points out, “In the agricultural context, where some amount of beating, mutilation, intensive confinement, sickness, injury, fatigue, pain, fear and suffering are both predicted and permitted, where the premature death of many animals is expected, even the few regulations that specifically purport to address animal welfare cannot reasonably be expected to be broadly interpreted or enforced in their favour.
 As gatekeepers of the legislation, politicians must be held responsible for their compliance with these atrocities.”

 “Canadian laws, despite paying lip service to the societal expectation that we treat animals “humanely”, actually regard animals as nothing more than production machines.
 Both on the federal and provincial levels, they facilitate the infliction of the most profound privation and suffering on hundreds of millions of individual animals on an annual basis,” said Brenda Bronfman of the Animal Protection Fund.

 Canada’s present animal transportation regulations are amongst the worst in the industrialized world.
-The following animals were approved for direct transport to slaughter by a veterinarian.
+Before legislation was updated to prevent the transport of sick, injured, or downed animals, the following animals were approved for transport to slaughter by a veterinarian.
 This information was obtained through Freedom of Information.
 Their conditions were described as follows:

 Cow #1: “multiple necrotic abscesses of the front legs and shoulders, one fractured rib compounded internally and abscessed, necrotic smell to the whole carcass”